S. R. Rana

-Sardarsinhji Ravaji Rana (1870–1957), often abbreviated S. R. Rana, was an Indian political activist, founding member of the Paris Indian Society and the vice-president of the Indian Home Rule Society.
+Sardarsinhji Ravaji Rana (1870–1957), often abbreviated S. R. Rana, was an Indian independence activist, founding member of the Paris Indian Society and the vice-president of the Indian Home Rule Society.

 Biography

 Sardarsinhji Rana was born on 10 April 1870 (Chaitra Sud 9 according to Hindu calendar) in Kanthariya village in Kathiawar to a Rajput family of Ravaji II and Fulajiba.
 He studied at Dhuli School and later joined Alfred High School, Rajkot where he was classmate of Mohandas Gandhi.
 After completing his matriculation in 1891, he studied at Elphinstone College, graduating with a baccalaureate from Bombay University in 1898.
 He also studied in Fergusson College, Pune where he came in contact with Lokmanya Tilak and Surendranath Banerjee.
 He was influenced to join home rule movement as he volunteered at Indian National Congress Conference in Pune in 1895.
 After completing his studies, he went to London to study Barrister degree.
 There he came contact with Shyamji Krishna Varma and Bhikhaji Cama.
 He was instrumental in establishment of India House in London.
 He married Sonba from Bhingada village during his early life and had two sons, Ranjitsinh and Natwarsinh.